 The Basel Committee has set their 2013 priorities, which includes the above issues as well as reviewing a separate liquidity rule for lenders, a net stable funding ratio and studying possible changes to capital rules banks face on assets they intend to trade.

-If you or someone you know has lost money as a result of an asset backed investment, please contact the securities law attorneys at Burke, Harvey & Frankowski at 888-930-9091 to discuss your potential legal remedies.
+If you or someone you know has lost money as a result of an asset backed investment, please contact Richard Frankowski at 205-747-1903 to discuss your potential legal remedies.